lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_03.md

 Material       4 has       180 nodes. #nodes/nnodes is   0.160427808762
 </pre>

-We do not currently have a easy wrapper command for a summary of voronoi volumes, but a summary can be generated by using the following commands.
+We do not currently have an easy wrapper command for a summary of voronoi volumes, but a summary can be generated by using the following commands.

 1. Use the command [**`cmo/addatt`**](https://lanl.github.io/LaGriT/pages/docs/commands/cmo/cmo_addatt.html) to create a node attribute with values of voronoi volumes for each node.
 2. Create a pset for each material value.